sparoodata/mongolens_new/README.md

 - "Build an aggregation pipeline to show the count of movies by year and genre"
 - "Find distinct countries where movies were produced"
 - "Export a CSV with the top 50 rated movies including title, year, and rating"

+#### Admin Queries

+- "Switch to the admin database, and show me the server status"
+- "Show me the users defined in this database"
+- "Switch to the config database"
+- "Report on anything interesting about the collections in this database"
+- "Switch to the local database"
+- "Analyze the startup log entries"

 ## Disclaimer